Many states permit the use of medical marijuana. Now there’s evidence that the herb might work as “marital marijuana,”

 Many states permit the use of medical marijuana.
 Now there’s evidence that the herb might work as “marital marijuana,” revving up sex drives in both men and women.

-The exact nature of the cannabis-coitus connection remains unresolved, but researchers attempted to cut through the haze with a new study published in the November issue of the Journal of Sexual Medicine.
+The exact nature of the cannabis-coitus connection remains unresolved, but researchers attempted to cut through the haze with a 2017 study published in the Journal of Sexual Medicine.

 It showed that people who toke up are more likely to get down (and dirty).